Nonparametric Multi-shape Modeling with Uncertainty Quantification: Multiple-output Model for Closed Curves

-\begin{proof} See Supplementary Materials \ref{sec:proof of main thm}. \end{proof} Using this theorem, we can deduce some required and practical bounds between kernel hyperparameters.
-First, the consideration of consistency requires $\tau \leq\ell$, since we want the dependence to be identical after fully tracing the closed curve.
-This ensures identifiability of length scale and period hyperparameters.
-Furthermore, no two points on the curve can be more than arc-length distance $\ell/2$ apart along the closed curve.
-Thus, heuristically, the correlation should decay to nearly zero before the distance $\ell/2$, to allow two points to be uncorrelated.
-Finally, from empirical studies, we strongly suggest $\rho \apprle\frac{\tau}{2}$ to ensure identifiability between these two parameter estimates.
-For most kernels, we find this constraint to be suitable in practice, as shown by the trade-off between length scale and period in the Supplementary Materials, Figure \ref{fig:period_lengthscale comparison}.

-Figure \ref{fig:period_LS_fit} shows separate single-output GPs model fits (i.e., Section \ref{subsec:Setup}) with a stationary periodic kernel to a different bone shape.
-The fit is rather poor when there is no constraint on length scale and the period is estimated: while the predictive mean exhibits interpolation behavior with the expected decreased uncertainty near observed points, the period in the $x$-coordinate does not match that of the $y$-coordinate, resulting in an unusual fit on the bone's right side.
+Figure \ref{fig:period_LS_fit} shows baseline model fits (i.e., Section \ref{subsec:Setup}) with a stationary periodic kernel to a bone.
+The fit is rather poor when there is no constraint on length scale and the period is estimated: while the predictive mean exhibits interpolating behavior, the period in the $x$-coordinate does not match that of the $y$-coordinate, resulting in a self-intersection on the bone's right side.
 Fixing the period (without length scale constraints) improves the overall fit.
 However, the length scale hyperparameter increases significantly in the $x$-coordinate, resulting in its uncertainty estimates being much smaller than those in the $y$-coordinate.
-If the length scale hyperparameter is constrained to half of the estimated arc-length (i.e., the fixed period) as in panel (3), we obtain an improved fit in which uncertainty is properly reflected in both the $x$- and $y$-coordinates of the curve.
-This echoes the observation in Figure \ref{fig:single_shape_different_periodicities} that the period $\tau$ should be reasonably close to the total curve length $\ell$.
-Choosing $\tau \ll \ell$ results in poor fits, and choosing $\tau \gg \ell$ typically yields over-smoothed predictions.
+If the length scale hyperparameter is constrained to be less than half of the estimated arc-length (i.e., the fixed period), we obtain an improved fit in which uncertainty is properly reflected in both the $x$- and $y$-coordinates.

-In general, when defining kernels on arbitrary manifolds, the often-convenient Bochner theorem may not be suitably applied to ensure kernels are positive semi-definite.
-As pointed out by \citet{borovitskiy2020matern}, kernel methods including GP models cannot be applied directly to closed manifolds.
-However, with careful constraints, the periodic kernel can be used for closed planar curves with no issue.